linuxmint/doc-troubleshooting-guide/docs/environment.rst

 Environment
 ===========

-Your settings, your locale, the set of applications you've installed and everything that might make things on your computer unique, or somewhat different than on somebody else's is called your **environment**.
+Your settings, your locale, the set of applications you've installed and everything that might make things on your computer unique, or somewhat different than on somebody else's, is called your **environment**.

 If the issue is always reproducible on your computer but the very same steps do not trigger it on other computers, then the environment is key and the differences between the environment of the two computers should be reviewed.